Pointer Events Working Group Charter

 For more information about disclosure obligations for this group, please see the W3C Patent Policy Implementation.

-This charter for the Pointer Events Working Group has been created according to section 6.2 of the Process Document.
+This charter has been created according to section 5.2 of the Process Document.
 In the event of a conflict between this document or the provisions of any charter and the W3C Process, the W3C Process shall take precedence.

 The following table lists details of all changes from the initial charter, per the W3C Process Document (section 5.2.3):